 Introduction

-With the exponential growth of available information in digital format nowadays, rises the necessity to discover ways to organize it, in order to be easily accessible.
-For an information search to succeed, meaning that the results provided by the search mechanism are exactly the ones being searched for, this search has to include the same terms of each document.
-This suggests that a simple search by term for the information could not be enough, as the set of terms, or vocabulary available in information being searched could be different from the vocabulary being used.
-Therefore, it is of great importance to discover approaches for the representation of ideas (concepts), and not just the representation of vocabs, with the purpose of access the information intended.
+The exponential growth of available information in digital format created the need to discover ways to organize it, in order to be easily accessible.
+First search engines were essentially word-based, meaning that the results provided by the search process could only be achieved if documents had in their bodies exactly the same words being searched for (REFS).
+The evolution of search engines, motivated by the fact that a simple search by term for the information could not be enough, as the set of terms, or vocabulary available in information being searched could be different from the vocabulary being used.
+Therefore, it was of great importance to discover approaches for the representation of ideas (concepts), and not just the representation of terms, aiming at getting better results for queries (REFS).

 Nowadays, computers systems can represent sets of terms or words (also referred to as vocabularies).
 However, vocabularies themselves, do not represent ideas or concepts, they just represent words.
 In order represent concepts and ideas, one approach can be considered.
 This approach is the use of mechanisms to represent more than pure words, to represent concepts.
-These mechanisms are referred as Controlled Vocabularies (CV).
-CVs are defined subsets of terms from a natural language, like English, used to represent concepts, with some sort of organization.
+These mechanisms are referred as Controlled Vocabularies (CV) (REFS!!!).
+CVs are defined subsets of terms from a natural language (e.g. Esperanto) or can be pure symbols of any sort (e.g. sequence of digits) used to represent concepts, with some sort of organization.
 CVs represent the concepts by assigning to each, one or more words, or phrases that translates its meaning.

 Natural languages are very rich in their vocabulary properties.
 They can have different meanings represented by the same word (Homograph words), in several contexts.
 Also, there are words that can be pronounced in the same way, however have different spelling and meaning (Homophone words).
-Homograph and Homophone words can lead to ambiguity and confusion when using the terms by people.
+Homograph and Homophone words can lead to ambiguity and confusion when used.
 CVs address the problems of Homograph and Homophone words solving them by assigning each term to just one concept, narrowing down the possibility of one term represent more than one meaning.
 The goal of the former step is to remove the ambiguity existent in the words of a language and to provide the necessary consistency to the use of these words, in the domain where a CV is applied.

 An Ontology is a type of CV that addresses problems like the consistent representation or word ambiguity in information.
-Specifically, Gruber provides a definition for ontology as “(...) a formal specification of a shared conceptualization of a domain of interest.”
-(Gruber, 1993) In other words, an ontology represents a formal agreement, where formal implies that it has to be machine readable, and agreement implies an arrangement by the community members using it like inside a company, for the representation of concepts by terms with similar meaning related to a domain.
-An Ontology is used when there is the need to share or exchange information amongst community members where the understanding of the meaning of the concepts in a domain needs to be recognized by all peers.
-Ontologies can be represented as a hierarchically structured set of concepts.
-These concepts describe a specific domain of knowledge.
+According to Gruber (Gruber, 1993) an ontology is “(...) a formal specification of a shared conceptualization of a domain of interest” In other words, an ontology represents a formal agreement, where formal implies that it has to be machine readable, and agreement implies a shared understanding of meaning on the ontological concepts.
+An Ontology is used when there is the need to share or exchange knowledge within a given domain.
+Ontologies can be represented as a hierarchically structured set of concepts describing a specific domain of knowledge.